 Each delegation should submit a position paper that addresses the two issues on the agenda.
-Teams or individuals who do not submit their position paper by Monday, November 15, 2021, will not be eligible for consideration to receive an award for their position paper.
-At the end of the event on Friday, December 10, 2021, the top position paper in each room will be recognized.
+Teams or individuals who do not submit their position paper by 12pm (noon) on Monday, November 18, 2024, will not be eligible for consideration to receive an award for their position paper.
+At the end of the event on Tuesday, December 10, 2024, the top position papers in each room will be recognized.
 Please submit position papers to Samantha Moik at smm302@pitt.edu.